A GUIDE TO HOMESCHOOLING AND STEM

 Engineering

-Subjects that are taught in STEM for the engineering aspect are mechanical engineering, aerospace engineering and chemical engineering.
+Subjects taught in STEM for the engineering aspect are mechanical engineering, aerospace engineering, and chemical engineering.

 Ideas for Engineering Projects for Elementary School Students: